Anti-classification results for weakly mixing diffeomorphisms: Introduction

 Then we show the unclassifiability of weakly mixing transformations with respect to isomorphism, Kakutani equivalence, and any equivalence relation between them. \begin{maintheorem} Let $\mathcal{R}$ be any equivalence relation on $\MPT$ satisfying $\mathcal{R}_{\text{iso}}\subseteq \mathcal{R} \subseteq \mathcal{R}_{\text{Kak}}$.
 Then the collection

 is a complete analytic set.
 In particular, it is not Borel. \end{maintheorem}

-For instance, our result holds for even equivalence and $\alpha$-equivalence introduced in \cite{FJR94}.
+For instance, our result holds for even equivalence and $\alpha$-equivalence.
 It is also worth to mention that our weakly mixing systems have measure-theoretic entropy zero.

-In a forthcoming paper with M.~Gerber we obtain analogous anti-classification results for the even more restricted class of $K$-automorphisms (that clearly have positive measure-theoretic entropy).
-It is still an open problem whether those results also hold for smooth systems.
-However, the methods of the current paper allow us to obtain anti-classification results for weakly mixing diffeomorphisms.
+In a recent paper~\cite{GK4} with M.~Gerber we obtain analogous anti-classification results for the even more restricted class of $K$-automorphisms (that clearly have positive measure-theoretic entropy).
+Therein we even obtain anti-classification results for $K$-automorphisms that are smooth diffeomorphisms on the five-dimensional torus.
+The methods of the current paper allow us to obtain anti-classification results for weakly mixing diffeomorphisms on some two-dimensional manifolds.
+Since the $C^{\infty}$-topology refines the weak topology, the weakly mixing diffeomorphisms are still a $G_{\delta}$-set in the Polish space $\text{Diff}^{\,\infty}_{\,\lambda}(M)$ of measure-preserving diffeomorphisms.

 \begin{maintheorem} Let $M$ be the disk, annulus or torus with Lebesgue measure $\lambda$.
 Furthermore, let $\mathcal{R}$ be any equivalence relation on $\text{Diff}^{\,\infty}_{\,\lambda}(M)$ satisfying Then the collection